thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 ### Dependencies

-This rule doesn't have any dependency.
+- **Tags**: This rules relies on accounts having [tags](../GLOSSARY.md) registered in their [AppManager](../GLOSSARY.md), and they should match at least one of the tags in the rule for it to have any effect.